haileytapia/portfolio/InvestigateIncidents.md

 ## Edit field values for an incident

-When investigating an incident, you can edit and automatically save changes to the following incident field values in the **Info** section of the side panel:
+When investigating an incident, you can edit and save changes to the following incident field values in the **Info** section of the side panel:

 *   Owner
 *   Status